 Innovations and Information Technologies for Nurse Educators (NURS685)

 Examination of trends, issues, and forces impacting nursing education and higher education.
 Consideration of the teaching, scholarship, and service components of the academic nurse educator role as influenced by institutions of higher education and accrediting bodies.
-Discuss theoretical frameworks and evidence that inform leadership roles needed to shape and implement change in nursing education and the academic community. ^ Prerequisites: NURS655, NURS660. ^ Background check fee: $20, lab/tech fee: $100, malpractice insurance fee: $80, placement fee: $50, verified credentials fee, $20.
+Discuss theoretical frameworks and evidence that inform leadership roles needed to shape and implement change in nursing education and the academic community.
+PQ: NURS655, NURS660.
+FE: Background check fee: $20, lab/tech fee: $100, malpractice insurance fee: $80, placement fee: $50, verified credentials fee, $20.

 Master's Capstone I (NURS756)

 Application of theoretical perspectives and the research or project management process to the examination of a nursing problem or issue.
-Requires initial draft of chapters one and two of the master?s project, a project plan, and beginning matrix of literature. ^ Prerequisite: NURS626. ^ Graded on an S/U basis.
+Requires initial draft of chapters one and two of the master?s project, a project plan, and beginning matrix of literature.
+PQ: NURS626.
+GE: Graded on an S/U basis.

 Nurse Educator Internship (NURS774)

 Integration and synthesis of current nursing knowledge and teaching/learning theory to function effectively within an educational context.
 Evaluation of personal effectiveness in the educator role.
 Demonstrate an integration of knowledge of theories, research, ethical and Christian perspectives, global realities, policy-making issues, higher education, and information technologies into the nurse educator role.
-Includes 100 hour internship. ^ Prerequisites: NURS621, NURS685. ^ Clinical immunization documentation tracking and verification fee: $70.
+Includes 100 hour internship.
+PQ: NURS621, NURS685.
+FE: Clinical immunization documentation tracking and verification fee: $70.

 Comprehensive Examination (NURS788)

-Nurse educator comprehensive examination. ^ Graded on an S/U basis.
+Nurse educator comprehensive examination.
+GE: Graded on an S/U basis.

 Master's Capstone II (NURS798)

-A capstone experience resulting in a master?s thesis or project. ^ Prerequisite: NURS756. ^ Graded on an S/U basis.
+A capstone experience resulting in a master?s thesis or project.
+PQ: NURS756.
+GE: Graded on an S/U basis.

 B.S. to M.S.
 Nursing Combined Option